cockroachdb/docs/install-cockroachdb.md

 <div id="windowsinstall" style="display: none;" markdown="1">

-<p>At this time, it's possible to run CockroachDB on Windows only from within a Docker virtual environment.
+<p>At this time, it's only possible to run CockroachDB on Windows in a Docker virtual environment.
 See <a href="{{site.data.strings.version}}.html">Release Notes</a> for what's new in the latest version of CockroachDB.</p>

 {{site.data.alerts.callout_danger}}Running a stateful application like CockroachDB in Docker is more complex and error-prone than most uses of Docker and is not recommended for production deployments.
 To run a physically distributed cluster in containers, use an orchestration tool like Kubernetes or Docker Swarm.
 See <a href="orchestration.html">Orchestration</a> for more details.{{site.data.alerts.end}}